Thiruvalluvar: Temples

 Valluvar is traditionally worshiped as a god and saint by various communities across the Southern region of India.
-Many communities, including those in Mylapore, and Tiruchuli, worship Valluvar as the 64th Nayanmar of the Saivite tradition.
+Many communities, including those in Mylapore and Tiruchuli, worship Valluvar as the 64th Nayanmar of the Saivite tradition.
 There are various temples exclusively dedicated to Valluvar across South India.
 The most famous of these is the temple at Mylapore, Chennai.
-Built in the early 16th century, the temple is located within the Ekambareeswara-Kamakshi (Shiva-Parvati) temple complex in Mylapore.
+Built in the early 16th century, the shrine is located within the Ekambareeswara-Kamakshi (Shiva-Parvati) temple complex in Mylapore.
 The locals believe that this is where Valluvar was born, underneath a tree within the shrines complex.
 A Valluvar statue in a seated posture holding a palm leaf manuscript of Tirukkuṟaḷ sits under the tree.
 In the shrine dedicated to him, Valluvar's wife Vasuki is patterned after the Hindu deity Kamakshi inside the sanctum.
 The temple shikhara (spire) above the sanctum shows scenes of Hindu life and deities, along with Valluvar reading his couplets to his wife.
 The sthala vriksham (holy tree of the temple) is the iluppai tree under which Valluvar is believed to have been born.
 The temple was extensively renovated in the 1970s.

 At the Valluvar temple at Tiruchuli near Aruppukkottai in Virudhunagar district of the Indian state of Tamil Nadu, Valluvar is taken in a procession as the 64th Nayanmar on his death anniversary in the Tamil month of Maasi (February–March) by the Valluvar community, who are into fortune-telling, chiefly in the Periya Pudupatti village.
 The same practice can be found in other communities as well, including Mylapore.

 Other temples for Valluvar are located at Periya Kalayamputhur, Thondi, Kanjoor Thattanpady, Senapathy, and Vilvarani.